-3. Now take these characteristics and words and use them as a starting point and use them to make up your own musical motifs for the characters.
-They can be as short and simple or as complicated as you would like to make them!
+3. Now take these characteristics and words and use them as a starting point to make up your own musical motifs for the characters.
+They can be as simple or as complicated as you would like to make them!

 4. Here are some of the musical decisions you will need to consider.
 Should the music for this character be: